-At the same time, I was proud of some of my best photos, and I was looking for feedback.
+At the same time, I was proud for some of my best photos and I was looking for feedback.
 Getting them on the Flickr Explore page has been the epitome of excitement.

 While Flickr’s presentation is the best I’ve found, it’s severely lacking the social aspect of other networks, like Facebook, Instagram, or Twitter.
 What’s the point of sharing a picture that only a few people will see?
 In addition, receiving urgent emails from the company complaining about their financial status doesn’t make me confident of Flickr’s future.
 I have already been burnt by Google+ takedown.